Effective teams require people with different strengths to work together in new ways and at greater speeds to achieve top-notch results.

 At a fundamental level, every team needs competent and committed people.
 Leaders must be prepared to identify and appropriately address any obstacles related to the skills or commitment of their team members through training, coaching, performance management, or corrective discipline.
 If team issues aren’t dealt with early, the entire team will suffer.
 When others need help, every team member should be aware of those needs and willing to provide their support.

-5) They Are Flexible.
 Team members also need to be flexible and collaborative.
-Every team will experience conflict of some kind at some point.
+Every team will experience a conflict of some kind at some point.
 When talented individuals with different approaches, ideas, and skills are brought together on a team, some conflict will be inevitable.
 The most effective teams have members who actively seek out and include others in making key decisions and solving problems creatively.
 They understand that having a diversity of opinions leads to optimal solutions.

 We say all this knowing that we’re all human, however.
 Sometimes, insecurity, jealousy, and old habits interfere with teamwork.
 Some people focus on the past and complain about everything.
 Some monopolize the spotlight, take all the credit, and put others down.
 Some are egomaniacs, victims, or power-driven competitors who operate inside the organization and put the team at risk.

 At CMOE, we have helped hundreds of teams overcome these barriers by working to instill in every team member a sense of accountability for the team’s success.
+What makes you a great team player?
 Contact CMOE today to learn how we can help your team reach higher levels of performance.